Govind783/gemaverse-frontend/README.md

 Built the entire frontend of a gaming platform for a freelance client.
 Currently the data is hardcoded and static.
 The frontend link is deployed on vercel and attached.

-The project comprises of the landing page and upoon singning up with google the user is redirected to the dashboard.
+The project comprises of the landing page and upon singning up with google the user is redirected to the dashboard.

 ## PAGES
 - Landing page
-- homepage (accessible after signing up with google)
+- dashboard homepage (accessible after signing up with google)
 - Inventory page
 - Marketplace page
 - Premium Page